 Yorkshire can host major cricket matches after ban lifted

-LONDON (AP) — Yorkshire cricket club can resume hosting international matches after the sport’s governing body in England lifted its suspension on Friday in recognition of the club’s “good progress” on addressing problems of racism and bullying.
+LONDON (AP) — Yorkshire can resume hosting international cricket matches after the club’s suspension was lifted on Friday in recognition of its “good progress” on addressing problems of racism and bullying.

 Yorkshire’s Headingley Stadium will now host England’s third test against New Zealand in June and a one-day international against South Africa in July.

-The England and Wales Cricket Board in November suspended Yorkshire from hosting international matches as punishment for the club’s “wholly unacceptable” response to the racism faced by former player Azeem Rafiq.
+The England and Wales Cricket Board in November suspended Yorkshire from hosting international matches as punishment for the club’s “wholly unacceptable” response to the racism suffered by former player Azeem Rafiq.
+Yorkshire initially decided not to take disciplinary action against any of its employees, players or executives.

 In lifting the suspension, the ECB said it “acknowledged the hard work and good progress made by the club.”